February 12, 2026

-There is little doubt that digital payments tools – including and other projects – are transforming the way consumers make transactions.
+There is little doubt that digital payments tools – including bitcoin and other cryptocurrency projects – are transforming the way consumers make transactions.
 However, even the best digital technologies will fail if users don’t trust them.

 This was the resounding message at the International Monetary Fund’s spring meeting held in Washington, D.C. on Wednesday.